 Subdivision 1.
 Prohibition.
-An employer shall not discharge or otherwise discipline an employee or independent contractor as a result of an earnings garnishment authorized by this chapter.
+An employer shall not discharge or otherwise discipline an employee $\underline{\text{or}}$ independent contractor as a result of an earnings garnishment authorized by this chapter.

-Subd.
+- Subd.
 2. Remedy.
 If an employer violates this section, a court may order the reinstatement of an aggrieved party who demonstrates a violation of this section, and other relief the court considers appropriate.
 The aggrieved party may bring a civil action within 90 days of the date of the prohibited action.
-If an employer-employee or employer-independent contractor relationship existed before the violation of this section, the employee or independent contractor shall recover twice the wages earnings lost as a result of this violation.
+If an employer-employee or employer-independent contractor relationship existed before the violation of this section, the employee or independent contractor shall recover twice the wages earnings lost as a result of this violation. - Subd.
+3. Nonwaiver.
+The rights guaranteed by this section may not be waived or altered by employment contract.